Introduction to the openTELEMAC-MASCARET system installation

 If you are beginner we advise to first install the system without the parallel setup, this will make things simpler, and you can always add it later.

-Subversion is a very handy way of keeping your source files in sync with our latest release.
+Git is a very handy way of keeping your source files in sync with our latest release.
 It may be a bit more hassle to setup initially compared to simply downloading the zip files of the source code.
-But you will then get the long-term benefit of receiving in one click the latest improvements, without having to redownload the zip files.
-The updates on subversion are also much more frequent.
+But you will then get the long-term benefit of receiving the latest improvements in one click, without having to redownload the zip files.
+The updates on Git are also much more frequent.

 As for mesh builders, graphical interfaces and post-processors: it is really your preference.
 It may be worth downloading a few and choose the one that suits you best.

-You can find a the installation instruction for both Windows and Linux at the page below.
+You can find a the installation instructions for both Windows and Linux at the page below.